syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 'Load an existing PDF document
-Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("Input.pdf") 'Get the page of the existing PDF document.
-Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage) 'Get the first signature field of the PDF document
+Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("Input.pdf") 'Get the first signature field of the PDF document
 Dim signatureField As PdfLoadedSignatureField = TryCast(loadedDocument.Form.Fields(0), PdfLoadedSignatureField) Dim signature As PdfSignature = signatureField.Signature